'What I was told' about Liverpool decision Chris Sutton has labelled 'bonkers'

-'What I was told' about Liverpool signing Chris Sutton has labelled 'just bonkers'
+Mark Chapman reveals 'what I was told' by Liverpool insider about decision Chris Sutton has labelled 'bonkers'

 Chris Sutton has suggested that Liverpool need to find stability in the full-back areas if they are to turn around their worrying form.